20 Surprising Things That Affect Whether You Have a Heart Attack

 "Heart attack rates in the U.S. increase during the holidays, from Thanksgiving to Christmas," says Tomas H. Ayala, MD, FACC, a cardiologist with Mercy Medical Center in Baltimore, Maryland.
 Why?
 It might be the stresses related to the season, or the cold weather, which increases the risk of a heart attack (read on to find out why).

-The Remedy Rx: Take steps to manage feelings of stress, depression or isolation during the holiday season — relax, meditate, maintain connections, exercise or talk with a professional.
+The Rx: Take steps to manage feelings of stress, depression or isolation during the holiday season — relax, meditate, maintain connections, exercise or talk with a professional.

 The Time of Day